 - First-page bid estimates helps you to see how much you may need to bid to put your ad on the first page of Google search results.

-Using bid adjustments to reach the right customersYou can set bid adjustments that increase or decrease your Max.
+Using bid adjustments to reach the right customersYou can set bid adjustments that increase or decrease your max.
 CPC bids for searches occurring on mobile devices or in specific locations.
 If your campaign targets the Display Network, you can also set bid adjustments for targeting methods in your ad group, such as topics or placements, to help your ad show to the most relevant audience.
 Bid adjustments give you more control over when and where your ad appears, and are applied on top of your existing bids.

 The final amount that you're charged

 Actual CPC is often less than max.
-CPC because with the Google Ads auction, the most that you'll pay is what's minimally required to clear the Ad Rank thresholds and beat the AdRank of the competitor immediately below you (if any).
-For example, if your Ad Rank places you immediately above search results (e.g. in the fourth position) with location extensions and sitelinks, you’ll pay the minimum amount necessary to meet the relevant thresholds with those extensions.
+CPC because with the Google Ads auction, the most you'll pay is what's minimally required to clear the Ad Rank thresholds and beat the AdRank of the competitor immediately below you (if any).
+For example, if your Ad Rank places you immediately above search results (such as in the fourth position) with location extensions and sitelinks, you’ll pay the minimum amount necessary to meet the relevant thresholds with those extensions.

 How a max.
 CPC bid affects your Ad Rank

 Your Ad Rank helps determine your ad's position among other ads on search results pages in the Search Network.
 If you run your ads on the Display Network, Ad Rank plays the same key role there.
-As Ad Rank is a score that's based on your Max.
-CPC bid and the quality of your ad compared to other advertisers' ads, raising your Max.
+As Ad Rank is a score that's based on your max.
+CPC bid and the quality of your ad compared to other advertisers' ads, raising your max.
 CPC will probably increase your ad's chances of appearing.

 Max.
 CPC bidding options

 - If you want all the keywords in an ad group to have the same bid: Set an ad group default bid.
-If you choose a £1 CPC, then that's your Max.
+If you choose a £1 CPC, then that's your max.
 CPC when someone searches for bagels, croissants or teacakes – any of your keywords.
 The same bid applies to placements if you're running your ad on the Display Network.
 This is the easiest way to manage your CPCs.

 - If you want the keywords in an ad group to have different bids: Set keyword bids.
-For instance, if you know that people who search for teacakes tend to buy more than people searching for bagels, you might bid £1.25 for each click on teacakes and £1 for each click on bagels.
+For instance, if you know that people who search for teacakes tend to buy more than people searching for bagels, then you might bid £1.25 for each click on teacakes and £1 for each click on bagels.